Lrrrence/PCB-temp-monitoring/README.md

 This repository contains the raw data and associated python scripts to predict the temperature of PCB components from ultrasonic guided wave signals.
 The process is demonstrated on three different PCBs, each with five hotspot positions (temperature controlled resistors).

-Setup the virtual environment in VSCode:
+## Setup the virtual environment in VSCode

 - install python 3.12
 - clone the repo and open the folder in VSCode
 - open a terminal window